Arceliar/phony/README.md

 ## Features

 1. Small implementation, only around 100 lines of code, excluding tests and examples.
 It depends only on a couple of commonly used standard library packages.
-2. Actors are extremely lightweight, only 24 bytes (on x86_64) with an empty Inbox.
-In that state, an Actor has no associated goroutines, and it can be garbage collected just like any other struct, even for cycles of Actors.
+2. `Actor`s are extremely lightweight.
+On `x86_64`, an actor only takes up 16 bytes for their `Inbox` plus 32 bytes per message.
+While not running, an `Actor` has no associated goroutines, and it can be garbage collected just like any other object when it is no longer needed, even for cycles of `Actor`s.
-3. Asynchronous message passing between Actors.
-Unlike networks go goroutines communicating over channels, sending messages between Actors cannot deadlock.
+3. Asynchronous message passing between `Actor`s.
+Unlike networks go goroutines communicating over channels, sending messages between `Actor`s cannot deadlock.
-4. Unbounded Inbox sizes are kept small in practice through backpressure and scheduling.
-Actors that send to an overworked recipient will pause at a safe point in the future, and wait until signaled that the recipient has caught up.
-A paused actor also has no associated goroutine or stack.
+4. Unbounded Inbox sizes are kept small in practice through backpressure and scheduling. `Actor`s that send to an overworked recipient will pause at a safe point in the future, and wait until signaled that the recipient has caught up.
+A paused `Actor` also has no associated goroutine or stack.

 ## Benchmarks